Resettlement/renewal from abroad

 • For other nationality ⇒ your national passport with a temporary residence permit (MVV sticker) or your residence permit.

-• Proof of deregistration if you are from Aruba, Bonaire, Curaçao, Saba, St. Eustatius or St. Maarten.
+• Proof of deregistration if you are from Aruba, Bonaire, Curaçao, Saba, Sint Eustatius or Sint Maarten.

-• A statement of consent from the primary resident if you are moving in or living with someone already registered at the address.
-You must also bring a (copy) ID of the person giving consent.
+• A declaration of consent from the main occupant if you are going to live in or live with someone who is already registered at the address.
+You must also bring a (copy of) the identity document of the person giving permission.

-• In some cases, a lease or purchase agreement may be requested.
+• In some cases, a rental or purchase contract may be requested.

-• Documents of life events from your time abroad, such as a birth certificate, marriage certificate, acknowledgement certificate or divorce certificate.
+• Documents of life events from your time abroad, such as a birth certificate, marriage certificate, certificate of recognition or divorce certificate.
 Possibly provided with legalization.

 Translation